Yanqi-Xu/parole/parole/parole_data_diary_public.md

 #### individual vote pattern

-When we group the `pr_motion` dataset by member and vote so we can see the vote pattern for each hearing, namely how many voted yes, no and not available.
+When we group the `pr_motion` dataset by member and vote so we can see the voting pattern for each of the 6,521 hearing, namely how many voted yes, no and not available.

 ``` r
 # new table by motion and type of vote counts, 36,150 records